-The goal of the "Students seminar" is to develop abilities to make presentation of research papers as well as to develop critical thinking in attending and discussing presentations of other students.
-Each student makes a total of four presentations in front of other students and professors.
-In two of these presentations, the student makes an overview of a few research papers related to the topic of his/her master thesis.
-In two other presentations, the student focuses on his/her own research outcomes.
+The goal of the "Students seminar" is to develop each student's oral skills and ability to present research papers, as well as to develop critical thinking through the attendance and discussion of other students' presentations.
+Each student makes several presentations in front of other students and professors.
+In a first presentation, the student makes an overview of a few research papers related to the topic of his/her master thesis.
+In the other presentations, the student focuses on his/her own research outcomes.

 Courses Hours Credits

-Introductory courses: S September
+Introductory courses: S eptember

 Introduction to Microeconomics 20 0

-Mathematics for Economics 20 0
+Mathematics for Economics I 20 0

-T1: October to Decemb per
+T1: October to Decemb er

 Econometrics 24 3

 Game Theory 24 4

 Macroeconomics 24 3

 Microeconomics 24 3

 T2: January to March

+Mathematics for Economics II 20 0

 Advanced Macroeconomics 24 4

 Advanced Microeconomics 24 4

-1 course among 2 2 electives among 5 Microeconometrics 24 3
+1 course among 2 Microeconometrics 24 3

 Time Series Analysis 24 3

 Industrial Organization 24 3

-International Finance 24 3
+2 electives among 5 International Finance 24 3

 International Trade 24 3

 Labor Economics 24 3

 Public Economics 24 3

 T3: April to June

 Master's Thesis 30

 Research Seminar 1: Professor's Seminar 15

 Research Seminar 2: Student's Seminar 15